How to Fix The Network Security Key Isn’t Correct on Windows

 How can I fix network security key not working on Windows 10?

-- Now choose Device Manager from the list.
+- Press Windows key + X and choose Device Manager from the list.

 - Locate your network adapter, right-click it, and choose Uninstall device.